thebuzzstop/StateEngineCrank/docs/_source/StateEngineCrank.rst

 State Engine Crank Code
 -----------------------

-State Engine Crank code is structural and is created from scratch every time SEC is run.
+* is structural and is created from scratch every time SEC is run.
-State Engine Crank code is readily identified within the source file.
+* is readily identified within the source file.

     * Declarations for states and events.
     * Basic infrastructure code (e.g. startup)
     * State function tables (e.g. *enter, do, exit, transitions and guards*)
     * State transition tables

 User Defined Code
 -----------------
-User defined code is application specific and needs to be written by the designer.
+* is application specific and needs to be written by the designer.
-User defined code is readily identified within the source file.
+* is readily identified within the source file.
+* is preserved over multiple runs of *The Crank*.

 Modules
 -------